Share your love

 By default, MariaDB is not hardened.
 You can secure MariaDB using the mysql_secure_installation

-script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+script.
+You should read and follow each step carefully, which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 sudo mysql_secure_installation

-To log in to your MariaDB console you can use the following command:
+To log in to your MariaDB console, you can use the following command:

 sudo mysql -u root -p